30 day fitness challenge

 - Pause and return to the plank position and do another pushup, rotating to your right side.
 Perform the prescribed number of repetitions per side.

-NO.2: Side Plank - Leg Lift
+2. Side Plank - Leg Lift

 That's exactly what this move does.
 Aside from your side stomach muscles called obliques, this side plank exercise also targets your latissimus dorsi (the largest muscles in your back), allowing your body to strengthen both your side abs and back.